dolliars/heyheather/_posts/2023-03-31-one-thousand.md

 Shout-out to those who get changed more than twice a day.
 It can't be me.
 I used to be a runner back when I lived near a park.
 Suiting up was part of the motivation.
-This oddly didn't ever translate to activities.
+This oddly didn't ever translate to other activities.
 It was always such a drag.
 I don't want to get changed again.
-So my sleepwear now had the added requirement that it needed to be comfortable enough for yoga.
+So my sleepwear now has the added requirement that it needs to be comfortable enough for yoga.

 ## Push-ups are a lie